 Beginner’s Guide to Composting in Atlanta

 Composting breaks down organic materials and turns them into soil.
 The idea might conjure up images of dirt, trash and worms.
-While all of those things are a part of composting, the practice is actually pretty convenient, clean and best of all, a huge environmental saver.
+While all of those things are a part of composting in Atlanta, the practice is actually pretty convenient, clean and best of all, a huge environmental saver.

 When we throw away things like food scraps, coffee grounds, leaves, paper towels and newspapers, they go into landfills.
 If we were to compost these same materials, we wouldn’t need as many landfills.
 Nobody wants to live near landfills which are stinky, unsightly, and cause air pollution.
 Instead, we can create compost piles and make our own soil for our yards.
 Composting helps the landfill problem, creates nutrient rich soil, and saves money on fertilizer.
 Talk about a win-win-win.